metalbear-co/metalbear.co/content/en/blog/ephemeral-containers/index.md

 It should be noted that, Kubernetes Jobs come with a TTL controller which enables deletion of resources created by the Job on completion.
 A similar feature for ephemeral containers could prove to be useful (we have a KEP in the works).

 **Note:** This blogpost is updated on `July 27, 2022`.
-I found out through a [Twitter discussion](https://twitter.com/Mehulwastaken/status/1550228831398727680) that it is possible to have access to the pid namespace by explicitly specifying the target container explicitly.
+I found out through a [Twitter discussion](https://twitter.com/Mehulwastaken/status/1550228831398727680) that it is possible to have access to the pid namespace by specifying the target container explicitly.

 [^1]: https://github.com/kubernetes/enhancements/issues/277
 [^2]: https://kubernetes.io/docs/concepts/workloads/controllers/job/#ttl-mechanism-for-finished-jobs